M-o-a-T/asyncactor/docs/source/actor.rst

 Depending on the parameters, the default implementation randomly selects a number of participating actors and round-robins the "it" role between them.

-The value does **not** determine which nodes are actors; it is only used for conflict resolution in case of a collision.
+A node's value does **not** determine which nodes are actors; it is only used for conflict resolution in case of a collision.
+There is one exception to this rule: a value of ``None`` indicates that a node is not ready and should not be included if possible)

 Occasionally, an actor that's not part of the cycle may butt in.
 This can be changed by overriding :meth:`Actor.ping_delay`.
 You're free to base its